lsst-tstn/tstn-020/index.rst

 On-the-fly changes
 ------------------

-During the process of creating a new configuration (:ref:`section-configuration-creating-a-new`) or during a commissioning/engineering run, it may be necessary to make a new configuration available to a running CSC for testing.
+During the process of creating a new configuration (:ref:`section-configuration-creating-a-new`) or during a commissioning/engineering run, it may be necessary to make a new configuration available to a running CSC for testing without rebuilding/re-deploying the component.
 In these cases, the user should also create a Jira ticket (or work out of an existing ticket) to document the occurrence.

 Following are the steps to make a new configuration available to a running CSC:

 #.
 If the configuration is not already created and pushed to GitHub, follow steps 1 to 5 in :ref:`section-configuration-creating-a-new`.
 #.
-Make sure the CSC in in ``STANDBY`` state.
+Make sure the CSC in in ``STANDBY`` state, which can be accomplished using the following command.

     .. code-block:: python